-- a.
-Treat employees who use medical marijuana the same as all other employees using prescription medication. - b.
-Provide accommodation up to the point of undue hardship. - c.
-Be aware of the effects of marijuana use and ensure employees are not placed in any safety sensitive situations. - d.
-Assess the effects of the use of marijuana on an employee's performance on the job.
+- Treat employees who use medical marijuana the same as all other employees using prescription medication. - Provide accommodation up to the point of undue hardship. - Be aware of the effects of marijuana use and ensure employees are not placed in any safety sensitive situations. - Assess the effects of the use of marijuana on an employee's performance on the job. - Ensure that the use of medical marijuana does not adversely affect the safety of the employee and/or their co-worker and/or people supported.

-- e.
-Ensure that the use of medical marijuana does not adversely affect the safety of the employee and/or their co-worker and/or people supported. - f.
-Respond to any employee queries regarding the use of medical marijuana, while maintaining the privacy of an employee's specific situation at all times.
+• Respond to employee queries regarding the use of medical marijuana, while maintaining the privacy of an employee's information.